mindoug/SolarSystem/README5A.md

 #  Table View Controller

+In this section students will develop a basic understanding of implementing a table view controller by adding a table view and detail view controller in the app.
+More advanced table views will be not be used in this beginning course.

+Students will learn:
+    - A table view inherits from UITableView class.
+It is a scrolling list of data that can be grouped into sections and can have a header and footer.
+    - A table view is a great way to display data from an array.
+The array's count property can inform the table view of how many rows are needed.
+    - Each row in a table view is represented by a cell, which is a reusable view.
+The cell is given a reuse identifier that allows you to pass in the desired cell type to the table view when needed.
+    - Table views use cell dequeuing to load only visible cells plus a few extra to enable smooth scrolling and save memory.
+    - An index path points to a specific row.
+It can be accessed by its row and section properties.
+    - There are 2 ways to implement a table view- Dragging on a table view controller, or adding a table view to a view controller.
+Each has advantages and disadvantages.
+    - A table view must have a data source that acts as an intermediary between the table view and the app's data model.
+An optional delegate manages the table's appearance and behavior.
+The delegate and data source are defined in protocols.
+The cellForRowAt and numberOfRowsInSection methods are required.
+The optional numberOfSections method will default to 1 if is not provided.
+    - In cellForRowAt, we 1) fetch the correct cell type 2) fetch the model object to be displayed  3) Configure the cell's properties 4) Return the cell

+Steps:

 1. Drag a table view controller on to the storyboard.
 Select the table view and in the size inspector, set the row height to 110.

 2. Embed in a nav contorller.
 CTRL drag from tab bar controller to nav controller and select relationship segue: view controllers.
 Set the Item to Planets and select SF symbol.